aimms/documentation/webui/widget-options.rst

     :align: center

-In the _tooltips identifier, just clear/empty the data for these specific cases that you desire to hide the tooltip.
+In the _tooltips identifier, just clear/empty the data for these specific cases that you desire to hide the tooltip for.

 .. image:: images/Tooltip_Hidedefault_table.png